Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 The study also describes many forms of miscommunication.
 Differences in communication styles, giving unclear direction, and time pressures are the three causes of miscommunication.
 A study conducted by the University of Western Sydney shows that miscommunication also leads to damaged business relationships.

-Though there are many technological tools that can be used to aid internal communication, these may not be enough when dealing with employees and clients from other cultures.
+Though many technological tools can be used to aid internal communication, these may not be enough when dealing with employees and clients from other cultures.

 Cultural Differences in Business